DanielWTE/justlive.chat/README.md

 docker-compose down -v
 ```

+## Security Notes

+When deploying this application, please consider the following security aspects:

+1. **Environment Variables**:
+   - Never commit your `.env` file to version control
+   - Always use a strong, randomly generated value for `JWT_SECRET`
+   - In production, consider using a secrets management solution

+2. **Database**:
+   - Change the default PostgreSQL credentials in production
+   - Consider using a managed database service for production deployments

+3. **API Access**:
+   - The application uses JWT for authentication
+   - Consider implementing rate limiting for production deployments

 ## CI/CD with GitHub Actions

 This project includes a GitHub Actions workflow for continuous integration and deployment.